eypsrcnuygr/finance-app/README.md

 **Repository Content**

 - The src folder contains components, helpers and for Redux; actions, reducers and store folders.
 There is also a tests folder, which has 2 files in it.
-It checks the succesfull API call and control the UI based on a mock store.
+It checks the succesfull API call and control the UI based on a mock store for the App component and Pokemon component.
+- To run tests in the app folder run ```yarn test```.

 ## Authors